Learning Unseen Emotions from Gestures via Semantically-Conditioned Zero-Shot Perception with Adversarial Autoencoders: Related Work

 \subsection{Generalized Zero-Shot Learning}

 In the Generalized Zero-Shot Learning (GSZL) problem, the recognition task is executed for both seen and unseen classes.
 In contrast, for Zero-Shot Learning (ZSL), recognition is attempted on only the unseen classes alone.
 The GZSL is more challenging than the nominal-ZSL, where the model classifies only unseen classes because of the hubness problem~\cite{dinu2014improving}, which occurs when the model overfits to the trained classes.
 Recently, generative methods have become popular in GZSL, which uses either GANs~\cite{mishra2018generative} or VAEs~\cite{schonfeld2019generalized} to generate features for unseen classes.
 Traditional GZSL generative models rely on a data augmentation method, which generates features of interest that have been hitherto unseen by the model during training.
-Hubert et al.~\cite{hubert2017learning} have shown that mapping the joint visual-language features to a latent space instead of the language space gives higher accuracy.
-It is necessary to reconstruct data across domains by cross-aligning the distributions to get an appropriate mapping for such cases.
-Schonfeld et al.~\cite{schonfeld2019generalized} use unconditional VAEs and achieve multi-modal alignment via cross-reconstruction and distribution alignment.
-In our algorithm, we build on the network model used by~\cite{schonfeld2019generalized} to perform our latent space embedding and classification task.
-Considering the multiple modalities that are used to learn the distribution in our approach, \textit{i.e.}, language semantics for emotions and gestures, we rely on methods that correlate the learned distributions of these modalities to estimate the semantic relation between the classes accurately.